joeclark-phd/random-text-generators/README.md

     galla
     esdranicola

 An alternative strategy is simply to train the generator on a single-sex dataset.
-Here for example are the results of training the generator with a file of female Viking names (/src/test/resources/vikings_female.txt).
+Here on the left, for example, are the results of training the generator with a file of female Viking names (/src/test/resources/vikings_female.txt), and on the right, a generator trained on male Viking names (/src/test/resources/vikings_male.txt).
 The **MarkovTextGenerator** automatically inferred the alphabet from the training data including special Scandinavian characters that aren't on my keyboard.

+    FEMALE:             MALE:
-    øviyrsa
+    øviyrsa             sigfast
-    holm
+    holm                osvid
-    drid
+    drid                vald
-    halla
+    halla               hæmingjal
-    tonna
+    tonna               boel
-    freyngtdrun
+    freyngtdrun         hundi
-    grelod
+    grelod              kætilbisld
-    asvid
+    asvid               sumarlid
-    fastrid
+    fastrid             kveldun
-    hild
+    hild                wary
-    geirhild
+    geirhild            sjägfiæmund
-    ingeltorg
+    ingeltorg           orleif
-    thorhild
+    thorhild            iorn
-    hallgeot
+    hallgeot            hersi
-    sibergljot
+    sibergljot          øpir
-    drid
+    drid                solmsteinund
-    sæurijorgärd
+    sæurijorgärd        sumävf
-    kiti
+    kiti                slärdar
-    ingulfrid
+    ingulfrid           kjxim
-    hard
+    hard                soälverkvott
-    gudland
+    gudland             sigfus
-    inga
+    inga                torsteinth
-    ginna
+    ginna               spjut
-    ingrta
+    ingrta              hromund
-    skuld
+    skuld               assur